 At the same time, for travel in the neighborhoods of Ermoupolis, there is a very dense network of Mini Buses and a train that operates until late at night, to guide you to the settlements and the sights of the city.

-If however you are traveling with children and are happy to spend the extra money, bringing your car, or renting a vehicle is the way to go.
-It goes without saying that on the island there is a wide network of rental vehicles of all kinds, in most cases, your hotelier can help you rent them.
+If however you are traveling to the Greek islands with children and are happy to spend the extra money, bringing your car, or renting a vehicle is the way to go.
+It goes without saying that there is a wide network of rental vehicles of all kinds, in most cases, your hotelier can help you rent them.

-In that case, you can choose accommodation on one of Syros’ seaside villages and not Ermoupoli, without having to worry about the distances.
+In that case, you can choose accommodation in one of Syros’ seaside villages and not Ermoupoli, without having to worry about the distances.

 Things to do in Syros